Open source · Works offline

 Public AAC is a free, open-source communication app: symbol and text boards with text-to-speech that work fully offline.
-No account, no subscription, no internet required to speak.
+No account, no subscription, no internet required to communicate.

 Open the appHow to get started